Fgdou/sr_project/doc/report.md

 1. each commit to `develop` is build and tested
 2. each merge to `master` has to pass the build and will be published as a docker image

+The pipeline builds every package and ensure that the full project builds before merging into `master`.

 Also, to reference new features or bugs, I use the [GitHub issues](https://github.com/Fgdou/sr_project/issues) of the project.
 This way, I only focus on one main task at a time.

+# Unit test
+Some components of the `backend` have unit testing.
+Those tests are located in the same files as the function tested.

+# Load Testing
+The load testing shows great results : 369 players with 522 ms ping.
+Basically, the server does not accept more players because there are no more spaces left on the board.
+So even with a lot of connections, the server handles everything in less than a second.